neuroinformatics-unit/movement/CONTRIBUTING.md

 The most important parts of this module are:

 1. The `POSE_DATA` download manager object, which contains a list of stored files and their known hashes.
-2. The `find_pose_data()` function, which returns a list of the available files in the data repository.
+2. The `list_pose_data()` function, which returns a list of the available files in the data repository.
 3. The `fetch_pose_data_path()` function, which downloads a file (if not already cached locally) and returns the local path to it.

 By default, the downloaded files are stored in the `~/.movement/data` folder.